corentinnys/markdown-challenge/README.md

 - Basket Ball

-You can always count on me when... (smaller header)
+You can always count on me when it comes to my family, when someone needs help, when it comes to lending a hand.

 In a group I position myself as a person who moves the group forward, I like to put people at ease

 A funny story (smaller header)
+###

 Tell a short funny story about your life.

 TL;DR (even smaller header, under funny story)